Deyrick/Fedora/README.md

 ```
 ### DNF flags

-# I add some flags to the dnf conf file to speed it up:
+# Add some flags to the dnf conf file to speed it up:
 ```shell

 echo 'fastestmirror=1' | sudo tee -a /etc/dnf/dnf.conf